-On Thursday, the Oklahoma State Department of Health announced that the flu has claimed the lives of 36 Oklahomans and led to more than 1,347 hospitalizations statewide.
+On Thursday, the Oklahoma State Department of Health announced the flu has claimed the lives of 25 Oklahomans and led to more than 907 hospitalizations statewide.
 Most of the deaths occurred in patients who were over the age of 65.

 Health department officials say residents in Tulsa, Oklahoma and Cleveland counties are dealing with the highest number of hospitalizations related to the flu.

-Although health data suggests that this flu is much less severe than it was last year, the virus is still causing issues for some Oklahoma communities.
+Although health data suggests that this flu is much less severe than it has been in the last few years, the virus is still causing issues for some Oklahoma communities.

 Experts say there is still time to get a flu shot to avoid the illness.